 Nearly 90% of customers don't make purсhases after visiting a website.
-How then does a business not lose warm traffic and convert visitors into buyers?
-That is the question most marketers ask themselves.
+How then is it possible for a business to not lose this warm traffic and convert visitors into buyers?
+That is the question most marketers ask.

-The advice is as follows: stay in the minds of visitors and don't let them forget about your service.
-The reminders in the form of advertisements, which are displayed while users surf the Internet, eventually cause visitors to return to a website to finish a purchase.
+The advice is as follows: stick in the minds of visitors and don't let them forget about your service.
+Hence, the reminders in the form of advertisements, which are displayed while users surf the Internet, eventually make visitors to return to a website to make the purchase.

 That's where retargeting comes in handy.